Tannaz Irani: Career

 Tannaz began her TV career in Zabaan Sambhalke.
 Her film career started in 2000, with her debut as Neeta in Kaho Naa...
 Pyaar Hai, directed by Rakesh Roshan.
 That film was also the debut film of the lead actors Hrithik Roshan and Ameesha Patel.
 She played Patel's cousin and Roshan's friend.
 Her significant credits include Abbas Mustan's thriller 36 China Town, Sooraj Barjatya's Main Prem Ki Diwani Hoon, and Jugal Hansraj's Roadside Romeo.
 She has also acted in several television serials including Ye Meri Life Hai, Kis Desh Mein Hai Meraa Dil, and played the role of Lisa D'Souza on the sitcom Badi Door Se Aaye Hain.
-In 2019, played Nishi Sippy on the TV show Kahaan Hum Kahaan Tum.
+In 2019, played Nishi Sippy in Kahaan Hum Kahaan Tum.

 Besides acting, Tannaz was also the Runner-up of Mrs. India 2002.
-She and her husband, Bakhtiyaar Irani, came in third in the celebrity dance show Nach Baliye in 2006.
+She and her husband, Bakhtiyar Irani, came in third in the celebrity dance show Nach Baliye in 2006.
 They have also done a music album that was choreographed by Bosco-Caesar.
 In 2009, she featured as a housemate on the reality show Bigg Boss 3; and participated in Maa Exchange in 2011, with Vindu Dara Singh's wife Dina.